FilipS90/MovieSoup/README.md

 - By movie name (doesn't have to be exact, can pick movies with certain keyword).
 These keywords are saved to X:\Users\currentUser\MovieSoupSearch.txt in Windows, not sure where in Linux, but I know IO operation supports Linux as well.
 Keywords can be removed from the list by double clicking them.
 The list is scrollable;
 - By genre (relying on site for accuracy);
-- By year the movie is produced (two fields, from and by).
+- By year the movie is produced (two fields, from and to).

 Results list is scrollable.

 In case you want to check Претражи is the Search button.

+Runs on Python 3.9.5

 Final notes: